tingard/hierarchical-modelling-of-spiral-pitch-angle/README.md

 ![](./plots/bulge_bar_phigal_distribution.jpg)

-Testing both galaxy and individual arm pitch angle vs morphology (we cannot reject the null hypothesis at the 1% level for any of our samples):
+Testing both galaxy and individual arm pitch angle vs morphology, we cannot reject the null hypothesis at the 1% level for a significant proportion of our samples (1% or fewer):

 ![](./plots/bulge_bar_test_results.jpg)